 BECKI NEEL: Hi.

-GROSS: I think the strike authorization vote is weighing heavily on skilled engineers like Becki Neel.
+GROSS: The strike authorization vote is weighing heavily on skilled engineers like Becki Neel.
 She's a former Air Force pilot who now directs flight tests.
 She's not sure how to vote.
 The idea of going on strike is stressful financially, and she says a lot of people don't want to strike during the Dreamliner crisis.

-NEEL: To know that you're awesome, amazing, game-changing airplane is grounded across the world right now, is not a good place to be in. that doesn't - people have pride and they want to get the plane back in the air.
+NEEL: To know that your awesome, amazing, game-changing airplane is grounded across the world right now, is not a good place to be in.
+That doesn't - people have pride, and they want to get the plane back in the air.

 GROSS: Peters says because Boeing engineers are well-paid and highly skilled, they're in the unique position of being able to take a stand.